NY governor's agenda includes recreational pot, subway fixes

 "Now is the time to make these changes," Cuomo said.
 "There are no more excuses."

-The governor also will seek to restructure the Metropolitan Transportation Authority, operator of the New York metro area's subways, buses and commuter trains.
-In order to raise much-needed revenues for the cash-strapped agency, Cuomo said he'll again push for congestion pricing that would place tolls on vehicles entering the busiest parts of Manhattan.
+The governor also will seek to restructure the Metropolitan Transportation Authority, operator of most of the New York area's subways, buses and commuter trains.
+In order to raise money for the cash-strapped agency, Cuomo said he'll again push for congestion pricing that would place tolls on vehicles entering the busiest parts of Manhattan.

+Cuomo offered few details about his 2019 priorities, including how legalized pot will be regulated, who will do the regulating and how much revenue the state stands to gain from retail sales of marijuana.

 His speech brought vows of support from Assembly Speaker Carl Heastie and incoming Senate Majority Leader Andrea Stewart-Cousins, both Democrats.

-Note: This story has been corrected to show the speech occurred on Monday, not Tuesday.